Mathematics (MTH)

 MTH 160.
 Precalculus Algebra (MOTR MATH 130).
 3 Credit Hours.

 Precalculus Algebra is a college algebra course and one of the prerequisites on the STEM pathway leading to Calculus.
-It includes the following topics: theory of equations; functions and graphs including parabolas, polynomials, rationals, exponentials, and logarithms; systems of equations and inequalities; and matrices.
+It includes the following topics: theory of equations; functions and graphs including parabolas, polynomials, rationals, exponentials, and logarithms; and systems of equations and inequalities.
 Applications will be primarily from science and business.
 (Credit is allowed for only one of the following courses: MTH 160, MTH 160A, MTH 160B, MTH 160C, MTH 160S, or MTH 185.)

-Prerequisites: MTH 140 (or MTH 140S) with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency
+Prerequisites: MTH 140 (or MTH 140S) with a minimum grade of "C" or satisfactory score on placement test, and Reading Proficiency

 Core42: MOTR Transfer Guaranteed